nesfit/IW5/Lectures/Lecture_02/PITCHME.md

 * *Strongly typed language*
   * *type* has to be known in *compile time*
 * Support of Intellisence in Visual Studio
-* keyword `dynamic` overcomes type safety mechanisms and type is resolved in *runtime*
+* keyword `dynamic` overcomes type safety mechanisms, and type is resolved in *runtime*
 * *benefits*
   * elimination of type issues in  *compile time*
   * *sandboxing* protects object state against outer modifications